willtobyte/carimbo/BUILDING.md

 ## Project Setup

-This guide provides a simple walkthrough for setting up and building the project.
+This guide provides a straightforward walkthrough for setting up and building the project.
 Follow the instructions below to get started.

 ### Python Environment & Virtualenv